babelouest/ulfius/INSTALL.md

 $ make && sudo make install
 ```

-The available options for cmake are:
+The available options for CMake are:
 - `-DWITH_JANSSON=[on|off]` (default `on`): Build with Jansson dependency
 - `-DWITH_CURL=[on|off]` (default `on`): Build with libcurl dependency
 - `-DWITH_GNUTLS=[on|off]` (default `on`): Build with GNU TLS extensions (HTTPS client certificate support), requires GnuTLS library.